Central Powers: Liechtenstein

 Liechtenstein was officially neutral throughout World War I, though the general population and government was supportive of the Central Powers, particularly Austria-Hungary, with which the two countries had been in a customs union since 1852.
 However, from September 1914 food deliveries from Austria-Hungary began to decrease, which quickly soured the initial war support.
 By 1916 all food deliveries from Austria-Hungary had ceased, which forced Liechtenstein to seek closer ties with Switzerland in order to ensure food deliveries continued.
 From 1916, Liechtenstein was embargoed by the Entente countries due to its connections with the Central Powers; this caused mass unemployment in the country.
 The government remained sympathetic to the Central Powers until 7 November 1918, when the November 1918 Liechtenstein putsch took place and a new government took power.

-Upper Asir

-Upper Asir, a sheikdom in Arabia, revolted away from Asir in 1916, possibly with Hejazi aid.
-It was led by Hassan bin Ali al-Aidh.
-It was then partitioned between the Saudi and the Idrisi on 30 August 1920.

 Kingdom of Greece

 The Kingdom of Greece was in a political dispute with Venizelists.
 The Central Powers supported the royalists until King Constantine's abdication in 1917.